vinilage/mck-om/README.md

 - Memory limit: 20GB
 - CPU limit: 10

-## Setup a local Kind cluster
+## Setup a local K3d cluster

-To spin-up the local Kind cluster, run the makefile on the `./setup` folder using this command
+To spin-up the local K3d cluster, run the following command

 ```
-make create-kind-cluster
+k3d cluster create mongodb-mck-cluster
 ```
 This will create a ``mongodb-mck-cluster`` local cluster and it will set the context to it.
-Verify the new cluster by running ``kubectl get nodes`` command.
+Verify the new cluster by running ``kubectl get nodes`` command or with `k9s`.

 ## Install the operator